 I have been fortunate to have been invited twice to Mauritius to cover events (including a review of the magical Le Touessrok Hotel).

-I have been four times to London (twice in 2015, first for the UK/SA Seasons arts exchange initiative, then the London Jazz Festival), and spent an amazing week in Sydney and Adelaide, Australia, interviewing cast members and visiting the farm set of the TV drama series, McCleod’s Daughters.
+I have been four times to London to review shows (twice in 2015, first for the UK/SA Seasons arts exchange initiative, then to cover the London Jazz Festival), and spent an amazing week in Sydney and Adelaide, Australia, some years ago, interviewing cast members and visiting the farm set of the TV drama series, McCleod’s Daughters.

 I have also been very fortunate to visit the Middle East – Dubai, Abu Dhabi and Muskat – as the guest of a local production company promoting their shows abroad; and spent a glorious few days being pampered on the elite tropical island paradise of Pankor Laut as part of a junket to publicise the TV series, Survivor South Africa: Malaysia.

 After matriculating at Mansfield High School in Durban, and completing a year of then-compulsory military service in the South African Air Force, I started studying journalism at Durban’s Natal Technikon (now Durban University of Technology).
 I was fortunate to be employed by The Mercury halfway through the first of my three years of study, the newspaper going on to pay for the remainder of the course.